Pinoccio/hardware-backpack-template/documentation/BackpackbusProtocol.rst

 -----------------
 Hardware revision
 -----------------
+The hardware revision indicates a version in a major.minor style, where the upper 4 bits indicate the major version and the lower 4 bits indicate the minor version.
+For example, version 1.0 would be 0x10, whereas version 4.10 would be 0x4a.

-The hardware revision field should start at 01 and be incremented whenever a significant change in the hardware is made.
+The revision field should be changed whenever a change in the hardware is made.

 -------------
 Serial number